 One of the easiest ways to improve your health and lose fat is to cut as much sugar from your diet as you are able.
-Read on to learn how to quit sugar easily and the exact reasons this is the best thing for your health.
+Read on to learn how to stop sugar in midlife easily and the exact reasons this is the best thing for your health.

 You need carbohydrates but you absolutely don’t need sugar to be one of them.
-So quitting sugar means cutting as much ADDED sugar our diet as we can.
+So avoiding sugar means cutting as much ADDED sugar our diet as we can.

 Your body breaks carbs down into glucose and uses it for energy to survive.
 The carbs you get from natural foods is enough to provide all the energy that your body needs.

-But first need to know what sugar is and where it’s hiding.
+But first you need to know what sugar is and where it’s hiding.

 What is sugar?

 This is often called table sugar.
 Made up of glucose and fructose.
 The sugar we all know as the white grains we add to our coffee or tea is extracted from sugar cane or beet.

 Natural sugar is also present in most fruits and vegetables.